Can a Child Be Slightly Autistic?

 If you think your child or a child in your life might have autism, take the first step toward seeing if they need extra care, attention, and support from you.
 Seek a diagnosis and support from professionals who use an evidence-based approach to achieve goals that help children thrive.

-Therapeutic Pathways offers services for families of children with ASD, including assessments post diagnosis for treatment purposes.
+Therapeutic Pathways offers evidence-based autism treatment, including assessments post diagnosis for treatment purposes.
 Contact us today with concerns or for resources to help you determine if your child has ASD and the steps to take after receiving a diagnosis.